johanneswuerbach/jaeger-s3/README.md

 # jaeger-s3

 jaeger-s3 is gRPC storage plugin for [Jaeger](https://github.com/jaegertracing/jaeger), which uses [Amazon S3](https://aws.amazon.com/s3/) to store spans.
-The stored spans are queried using [Amazon Athena](https://aws.amazon.com/athena/).
+[Amazon Athena](https://aws.amazon.com/athena/) is used to query the stored spans by the plugin and can be also used for further analytical queries.
+The primary goal of this plugin is to provide a mostly maintenance free, pay-as-you-go solution for AWS where you don't need to think about server sizing or software updates.

 ## Setup